DevOps only applies to the technical guys in IT department, doesn't it?

 PWSLab currently supports the following public cloud providers:

 - On-site installation

 How are customers using PWSLab?

-Our customers are using PWS in several innovative ways.
+Our customers are using PWSLab in several innovative ways.
 Here are some examples:

 - Deploying and managing applications on one or more clouds